cxw2014/graduation-project/README.md

 ####<code>git clone git@github.com:September-9/graduation-project.git</code>
 and code <code>npm install</code> to get start.
 ###how to start
-enter <code>npm start</code> to start the server and open "Hello World" page.
+enter <code>node start</code> to start the server and enter "localhost:8000" to open index page.